ToanTruongAngstrom/placement_intro_project/README.md

 ### Logistic Regression

 **Advantages**:
-- Granular, shot-by-shot data (location and type).
+- Incorporates granular, shot-by-shot data (location and type).
 - Flexible with potential to incorporate more features.

 **Disadvantages**:
-- Lacks defender proximity data — hurts accuracy for tightly-defended players.
+- Doesn't account for "open-ness" of shots — hurts accuracy for tightly-defended players.
 - Requires assumptions for adjusting contest performance.
+- Does not account for previous contest data.

 > Example issue: Bias against players like Damian Lillard who are typically closely defended.

+**Potential Improvements**:
+- Main issue is a lack of more granular data.
+- The ML model would be improved given defender proximity data which is not publically accessible.
+- Given shot-by-shot data from past 3pt contests would have allowed the model to account for increased performance in 3pt contests.

 ---